serramatutu/dotfiles/README.md

 ```
 The bootstrap script is idempotent and is safe to run multiple times, so don't worry :)

+**NOTE:** a fresh install from scratch might take a while to complete, since a lot of things are built from source.
+This is on purpose to avoid small bugs and issues with tools such as `python` and `rust-analyzer`.

 ## How the bootstrap script works
 The repo is divided into a few directories.
 Each of them might contain a `bootstrap.sh` script which is responsible for installing whatever is in that directory into the current environment.
 The environment is installed in the following order:
 1. Initialize Git submodules, such as ZSH themes and plugins, which are managed by Git